cybertk/CKIndicatorBarButton/README.md

 ## Features

-* Disable User Interaction when Indicator start
+* Disable All User Interaction when start animating
-* Enable User Interaction when Indicator stop
+* Enable All User Interaction when stop animating
-* Auto hide keyboard when Indicator Start
+* Hide keyboard when start animating
+* Same API as `UIActivityIndicatorView`

 ## Usage